 In 43 AD, Lycia officially became part of the Roman Empire, but the Lycian League would persist for centuries longer.

 Today, scattered throughout Olympos are ruins from Hellenistic, Roman and Byzantine times.
-Interestingly, like nearby Phaselis, the city was victim to frequent pirate attacks.
-And it was even under a full-blown pirate occupation for a couple years in 70 BC!
+Like nearby Phaselis, the city was victim to frequent pirate attacks, and it was even under a full-blown pirate occupation for a couple of years in 70 BC!